sagemath/trac_to_gh/Issue 406.md

 # Issue 406: notebook -- improve support for other system modes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/406

 Original creator: was